Stuart Campbell (explorer): Post-war expeditions

 Campbell joined the Department of Civil Aviation after his discharge from the RAAF, but was soon seconded to the Australian National Antarctic Research Expeditions (ANARE).
 In November 1947, it was announced by the Chifley government that he would lead three Antarctic expeditions, to establish weather stations on Heard Island and Macquarie Island and a reserve fuel base on the French territory of Kerguelen Island, as part of a scheme to establish a permanent Australian base in Antarctica.

 Campbell's first expedition landed on Heard Island the following month, claiming Heard Island and McDonald Islands as an Australian territory and established a forward base for 14 scientists.
 After returning to Australia he joined on a combined naval and ANARE expedition to survey King George V Land and reoccupy Mawson's Huts in Commonwealth Bay.
 The expedition proved unable to reach the Antarctic coastline due to higher than usual levels of pack ice.
 It instead headed east to survey the Balleny Islands, where Campbell and two others became the first to set foot on the islands in over a century.

 Campbell Peak on Heard Island and Campbell Head, located on Antarctica's Mawson Coast, are named in Campbell's honour.

 Other activities and personal life

 In 1951, Campbell was appointed as an aviation advisor to the government of Thailand, under a technical assistance program developed by the International Civil Aviation Organization.
-He lived in Thailand for two years and in 1954 was appointed as a commander of the Order of the Crown of Thailand for his work.
+He lived in Thailand for two years, and in 1954, he was appointed as a commander of the Order of the Crown of Thailand for his work.
 He later returned to Thailand and established an import firm, Thai-Australia Co.
 Ltd. He published two books on Thailand, titled The Fundamentals of the Thai Language (1957) and A Guide to the Hard Corals of Thai Waters (1980).

 In 1968, Campbell married Shelagh Ann Nickson, a nurse; they retired to Townsville, Queensland.
 He was widowed in 1985 and died on 7 March 1988 at his home in Townsville.